usefulsensors/person_sensor_docs/README.md

  - Pads for connecting the individual signals without using a QWIIC connector.
  - Snap-off side panel containing the holes and pads.
  - Glued-on camera module.

+The v1.1 sensor was available until around December 2023 from SparkFun and was replaced with a v2.0 update.
+The board has complete software compatibility.
+The board contains the following changes compared with v1.1:

+ - Replace hx6537 processor with esp32s3
+ - Replace hm0360 image sensor with gc032a
+ - Redesign board to reduce physical size
+ - Face detection algorithm frame rate incrased
+ - Face recognition algorithm accuracy increased